 - 4 slot

-Organizing your golf bag may not seem like a super complicated concept, but there are some rules you should follow that will help ensure your clubs don’t get damaged and stay easily accessible during your round.
+Organizing your golf bag may not seem like a super complicated concept, but there are some rules you should follow that will help ensure your clubs don’t get damaged and stay easily accessible during your round on the golf course.

 With so many bags to choose from, it is great to know how to organize your clubs and accessories appropriately.